google/node-sec-roadmap/chapter-7/query-langs.md

 target for teams that realize they have a problem with SQL injection.
-We also hope these factors will cause developers who have been through such a migration to continue to use it in subsequent projects where it will spread to other developers.
+We also hope these factors will cause developers who have been through such a migration to continue to use it in subsequent projects where it may spread to other developers.

 ```js